 How to Reduce Processing Fees for Government and Non-Profit?

-Running a non-profit 101 requires you to cut costs and increase savings.
+Running a successful non-profit requires you to cut costs and increase savings.
 This is mostly because the funds and resources are usually limited.
-Although there are lots of ways on how to save on costs, one of the most effective ways is reducing the government and non-profit payment processing fees.
+Although there are many ways to save on costs, one of the most effective ways is reducing the government and non-profit payment processing fees.

 Leading payment processors usually lower the processing fees for established clients.
 If your current processor declines, you can always look elsewhere.
 At times, reducing your payment processing rates can be as easy as offering proof of your 501(c).
 Extending or renewing your contract could also make you qualify for a discount.
 Always ask for guidance from your payment processor on how to lower your rates.